monroid/fuel-test/doc/en/pages/fuel_test_classes.rst

 Fuel test suit and infrastructure
 ---------------------------------

-All tests consist of creating virtual environments and deploying OpenStack inside it and then running Tempest [1]_ to do acceptance testing.
+All tests consist of creating virtual environments and deploying OpenStack inside them and then running Tempest [1]_ in order to do acceptance testing.

 Directories inside fuel-test repositories:

  * ci		classes implementing test environments
- * config	Tempest test suit configuration files
+ * config	Tempest test suite configuration files
  * doc		documentation folder
  * helpers	addition modules and functions used by other modules
  * puppet_tests	scripts for creation of integration Puppet tests using templates